ps1437/interview-preparations/README.md

 - **java-spring.md**: Focuses on core Java and Spring framework interview questions.
 This includes questions on Java fundamentals, Spring annotations, Spring Boot, Spring Data, microservices, Hibernate, and more.

 - **react.md**: Includes a wide range of React interview questions, covering hooks, state management, lifecycle methods, and best practices.
+- **dsa-algorithm.md**:   Includes a wide range of Algorithm and Data Structure (Order wise preparations)

 ## How to Use This Repository